Given the abundance of national parks in Thailand, I thought it would be helpful to bring some clarity with a selection of parks worth seeing.

 7- Khao Yai National Park

-Established in 1961, it was Thailand's first national park and is also the largest with an area covering 2 km², making it one of the most visited national parks with over 168 visitors each year.
+Established in 1961It was Thailand's very first national park and is also the largest, covering an area of 2,168 km², making it one of the most visited national parks with more 1,500,000 visitors each year.

 8- Pha Taem National Park